projectsesame/sesame/site/content/docs/v1.18.3/config/upstream-tls.md

 The referenced Secret must be of type "Opaque" and have a data key named `ca.crt`.
 This data value must be a PEM-encoded certificate bundle.

-In addition to the CA certificate and the subject name, the Kubernetes service must also be annotated with a Contour specific annotation: `projectcontour.io/upstream-protocol.tls: <port>` ([see annotations section][1]).
+In addition to the CA certificate and the subject name, the Kubernetes service must also be annotated with a Sesame specific annotation: `projectsesame.io/upstream-protocol.tls: <port>` ([see annotations section][1]).

 _**Note:** This annotation is applied to the Service not the Ingress or HTTPProxy object._